Hearwindsaying/zihong/content/post/sample-results-from-an-anonymous-dxr-renderer/index.md

 This makes sense since we cannot easily spot the difference between denoising a 64spp input and 65spp input, but we do for the 64spp input and 90spp input.
 I find this approach works well in practice, trying to keep CPU and GPU busy and the user's interaction still goes smoothly:

-{{< video src="Chessboard.mp4" controls="yes" caption="A live recording of the chessboard scene showing the progressive refinement of the ray tracer.
-Either waiting for the image less noiser (raw ray traced) or the image less deviated from the ground truth (denoised)" numbered="true">}}

 Here are some more comparisons (drag the slide in the middle left for comparison):

 <div class="comparison-slider">